jorbDehmel/oak/README.md

 - free!
 - free_arr!

+## The Erase Macro

+`Oak` does not have private members, but sometimes it is still useful to disallow the use of a type after its declaration.
+In this case, you can use the `erase!` macro.
+This takes the name of a struct, and disallows it from being used again.
+For instance, the `std/interface.oak` file provides erased structs of various sizes for use in struct interfaces.
+These items can never be accessed, but still take up space within a struct.

 ## Misc.
 Notes

 Some miscellaneous notes which are not long enough to warrant their own section in this document: